DavidBien23/Projects/README.md

 <p>In contrast to the previous project where I worked on the short term, this project
 focused on the concepts of Long Term Actuarial Mathematics (LTAM).
-Ironically, the STAM project took only a week while the LTAM took about a month and is still in progess as of the Fall of 2023 as I take the second portion of the class.
-My goal was to make the calculator user friendly so I used the pythons built-in tkinter module for the first time.
-I also created an executable file for the calculator with the same goal in mind.</p>
+Ironically, the STAM project took only a week while the LTAM took about a month.
+The project is not finished and will not be as I have finished the class.
+The project taught me many things about python and I applied those techniques to other projects.</p>

 ### LC 15.4